antoniocastajr/antoniocastajr/README.md

 #### 🔭 Currently Working On

-- 🤖 **[Naviria: A Telegram AI Agent Powered by LangGraph, RAG, and MCP][naviria]** → Naviria is a conversational bot deployed on Telgram I’m building to learn and showcase the core technologies behind modern AI agents.
+- 🤖 **[Naviria: A Telegram AI Agent Powered by LangGraph, RAG, and MCP][naviria]** → Naviria is a conversational AI agent deployed on Telgram I’m building to learn and showcase the core technologies behind modern AI agents.
 It combines LLM reasoning by [LangGraph][langgraph], [Model Context Protocol (MCP)][mcp] for pluggable tools, and [Retrieval-Augmented Generation (RAG)][rag] with embeddings and a vector store.
 In detail, Naviria integrates the next selection of AI Agent's resources:

   - 🧩 **Advanced agentic logic:** Built on [LangGraph][langgraph], Naviria runs as a state machine, intelligently routing user requests across tools and knowledge sources.
   - 🔎 **Retrieval-Augmented Generation (RAG):** A self-updating knowledge base powered by a [FAISS][faiss] vector store and Google’s high-performance [EmbeddingGemma][embedder] model for document embeddings.